awsdocs/amazon-athena-user-guide/doc_source/hive-json-serde.md

 )
 PARTITIONED BY (dt string)
-ROW FORMAT SERDE 'org.apache.hive.hcatalog.data.JsonSerDe' WITH SERDEPROPERTIES ( 'paths'='requestbegintime, adid, impressionid, referrer, useragent, usercookie, ip' ) LOCATION 's3://myregion.elasticmapreduce/samples/hive-ads/tables/impressions';
+ROW FORMAT SERDE 'org.apache.hive.hcatalog.data.JsonSerDe' LOCATION 's3://myregion.elasticmapreduce/samples/hive-ads/tables/impressions';
 ```

 ## Specifying timestamp formats with the Hive JSON SerDe<a name="hive-json-serde-timestamp-formats"></a>

-To parse timestamp values from string, you can use the `timestamp.formats` parameter in `SERDEPROPERTIES` to specify a comma\-separated list of one or more timestamp patterns, as in the following example:
+To parse timestamp values from string, you can add the `WITH SERDEPROPERTIES` subfield to the `ROW FORMAT SERDE` clause and use it to specify the `timestamp.formats` parameter\.
+In the parameter, specify a comma\-separated list of one or more timestamp patterns, as in the following example:

 ```
 ...